DTS POLICY 5000-0002.1

 Effective Date: May 15, 2015

-This policy provides the foundation for the State of Utah, Department of Technology Services enterprise security policy.
+This policy provides the foundation for the State of Utah, Division of Technology Services enterprise security policy.

 This policy was developed in response to a comprehensive external audit involving all executive branch agencies and the enterprise network.
 The audit revealed security deficiencies not properly addressed in previous policy and standards documents.